dresden-elektronik/phoscon-app-beta/README.md

 * The app works offline once loaded for the first time (via HTML5 AppCache).
 * The app is served via HTTP instead of HTTPS for various technical reasons.
 We plan to switch to HTTPS after WebRTC will be available in all major browsers.

+#### Update 3 Dec 2017

+**Sensor control**
+* motion sensor transitions are visualized in a diagram now
+* improved transition list to be less cryptic; show action, dimm value and state times
+* next on the list:
+    + better ui to configure interaction between switches, motion- and contact sensors
+    + support calling scenes as transition

+* fix issue when renaming a group with a single light will actually rename the light
+* small improvements in schedules editor
+* fix some Firefox related ui issues

 #### Update 30 Nov 2017

 * fix various issues in scene editor for groups and switches